nardib/TextAdventure/README.md

 The entire project was developed using Java, so it can be executed on any machine with a correctly installed JVM (either Windows, Linux or MacOS).

 We have tested the project with JDK 17 (and above), so we suggest using this version, otherwise we don't guarantee that the game will work properly.
-To check the version of version of Java installed on your machine use this command in your OS terminal:
+To check the version of Java installed on your machine use this command in your OS's terminal:

 ```bash
 java --version